Updated: 8/16/2022 | Embracing My Gray Hair Transition

 How to Go Gray

 1. Let it grow!
 This is the path I took.
 I let my grays grow and kinda dealt with it as it grew.
 When I wanted to cover my grays, I would wear a hat, headband, or beanie.
+I also used other gray hair accessories to help me camouflage and style my gray hair.

 2. Allow your hair stylist to help you go gray.
 They may advise you to do lowlights (giving your grays a highlighted look) or a lift of color from your hair.
 Beware of the lift as it may cause the dyed hair to turn a tortoise gray color.
 They may also suggest going for a shorter cut that will allow grays to grow in naturally.